dakota/cakephp-lookuplists-plugin/README.md

 Version: 0.1
 ------------

-The **Lookup Lists** plugin enables developers to create global lists that are accessible in all your models, controllers and views
+The **Lookup Lists** plugin enables developers to create global lists that are accessible in all your models, controllers and views.

 You can create lists for statuses, groupings or any database field that has more than one option.
 For example: if Users can have multiple statuses, you can create a list for all the statuses.